superduper-io/superduper/docs/getting_started/faq.md

 The [FARM stack](https://www.mongodb.com/developer/languages/python/farm-stack-fastapi-react-mongodb/)
 refers to application development using FastAPI, React and MongoDB.
-In this triumvirate, MongoDB constitutes the datalayer, the backend is deployed in Python via FastAPI, and the frontend is built in React-Javascript.
+In this triumvirate, MongoDB constitutes the database, the backend is deployed in Python via FastAPI, and the frontend is built in React-Javascript.
 Due to the Python backend and the developments in AI in Python in 2023, SuperDuperDB is an ideal candidate to integrate here: AI models are managed by SuperDuperDB, and predictions are stored in MongoDB.

 We are working on a [RESTful client-server](clientserver) implementation, allowing queries involving vector-search models to be dispatched directly from a React frontend.
 For applications which do not require